OmarIthawi/git-ospr/README.md

     OSPR branch with correct setup.

 ## Why
-I work at @Edraak and part of my job is to make opensource pull request contributions to the [edx-platform](https://github.com/edx/edx-platform) repo.
+I work at [Edraak](https://github.com/Edraak) and part of my job is to make opensource pull request contributions to the [edx-platform](https://github.com/edx/edx-platform) repo.

 As a non-member contributor I have to work with three different repositories: